-The Venerable Bede Church of England (CE) Academy's Child Protection Policy aims to provide clear direction to staff and others about expected codes of behaviour in dealing with child welfare concerns.
-This policy also aims to make explicit the academy's commitment to the development of good practice and sound procedures to keep children safe in our academy.
-This policy recognises that abuse can occur in all communities and contexts and that all staff have a responsibility and the opportunity to support children, in sharing concerns and worries in school to feel safe.
-The whole-school culture of vigilance in the Venerable Bede CE Academy creates a safe space where children are supported, listened to and valued in what they choose to share and that ALL staff act immediately with the necessary level of intervention to create the most effective outcome for every individual child.
+The Venerable Bede CE Academy's whole-school Child Protection Policy aims to provide clear direction to staff and others about expected codes of behaviour in dealing with child welfare concerns.
+This policy also aims to make explicit the Academy's commitment to the development of good practice and sound procedures to keep children safe in our school.
+This policy recognises that all forms of harm/abuse including extra familial harm can occur in all communities and contexts (home, school, online and local area) and that all staff have a responsibility and the opportunity to support children, in sharing concerns and worries in school to feel safe.
+The whole school culture of vigilance in the Venerable Bede CE Academy creates a safe space where children are supported, listened and responded to effectively, as well as valued in what they choose to share and that ALL staff act immediately with the necessary level of intervention to create the most effective outcome for every individual child.

-The purpose of this policy is, therefore, to ensure that our children's welfare is of paramount importance, early and additional help is offered to prevent escalation and where child protection concerns are identified referrals are handled sensitively, professionally and in ways that support the needs of the child's well-being.
+The purpose of this policy is, therefore, to ensure that our children's welfare is of paramount importance, early and additional help is offered to prevent escalation and where child protection concerns are identified referrals are handled confidentially, sensitively and professionally and in ways that support the needs of the child's well-being.

-Trust Directors and staff are committed within Venerable Bede CE Academy to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
-We expect all our pupils' parents and visitors to share this commitment and understanding.
+The Trust Board is committed within the Venerable Bede CE Academy to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
+We expect all our pupils', parents and visitors to share this commitment and understanding.